refaktor/rye/planing.md

 This would also be needed for loader errors in case of multiple files, so you know what file the loader failed.

+### Console with standard ansi colors

+Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test it, make build flag if possible, update refaktor/liner for it.

+## LATER

-### do_main build flag
+### do_main build flag and Android test

 if build flag do_main is used make the dot behaviour work even without the dot.
 Usefull for distributing binary and main.rye , also to test to produce a mobil APK with Fyne.

-### Console with standard ansi colors

-Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test.

-## LATER

 ### MakeArgError improve output